How to restore from a snapshot

 - In case you changed the content of a folder (deleted or changed a file in it) then right click the folder itself, and then follow the above steps # 1 and 2.

 - In case you deleted a folder, right click the directory which contained the folder (it could be the “root” folder), and follow the above steps # 1 and 2.

 * Note: restoring a file / directory will overwrite the current file / directory.

-On the root directory, perform “ls .snapshot” or “cd .snapshot” and “ls”, note the dot in “.snapshot”, and note in “ls -la” one will not see the “.snapshot” directory, however, it is there.
+Also note that in “ls -la” list one will not see the “.ckpt” directory, however, it is there.

-Under the .snapshot you will find directories, one for each existing snapshot.
-The Snapshot date is in the directory name.
+In directory .ckpt , you will find directories, one for each existing snapshot.
+The snapshot date is in the directory name.
+Time is GMT time.

 Select your preferred date and copy the desired data.